mcallistertyler/blackjack-java/README.md

 ```
 Where the input contains 52 unique cards.

+The implementation can be found on the [releases page](https://github.com/mcallistertyler/blackjack-java/releases/tag/v1.1) or under the `out/artifacts/Blackjack_jar`.
+It can also be run in an IDE using the `Blackjack.java` class.
-The implementation can be run via the command line using the jar file with the following command:
+Via the command line using the jar the following command will run the program:

 ```shell
 java -jar Blackjack.jar ./path_to_file